The best selection of extra virgin olive oil in Spain. Oils from Spanish cooperatives and oil mills compromised with quality.

 |

-Table 1: Diferent types of packaging.
+Table 1: Different types of packaging.

 a) More information

-More information about diferents packaging
+More information about the diferents packaging for olive oil.

 Bag in box

 The bag in box consists of a cardboard box with a special plastic bag inside.
 This bag is where the olive oil is stored.
-When the olive oil is introduced, this bag closes hermetically and nitrogen can be introduced to take out all its oxygen.
-When the consumer opens the container and takes out the oil little by little, the bag is folded and compressed.
-As a consequence, at no time does oxygen enter the stored oil.
+When the olive oil is inside, this bag closes hermetically and nitrogen could be added to take out all its oxygen.

 Others